fbpx

 Why not start by picking up one of our daily menus from the museum shop, which lists all the talks, tours and demonstrations that will be happening during your visit.
 These change daily – visit the What’s On calendar for more details.
 Every day, you can meet our horses, have a go at hands-on farming or foraging activities and watch the animal feeding.

-Click here to discover our spring/summer programme for 2024, with everything from hot cross bun baking workshops to midsummer feasts.
+Click here to discover our Autumn/Winter programme for 2024, with everything from apple juice pressing to Christmas treats.

 Buildings, farm and trails